 The Best Massage Guns at a Glance

 For our in-depth massage gun reviews, you can keep scrolling to see the results of our testing.
-However, we also wanted to put together a quick guide to the top options.
-When making our selections, we looked at a number of objective metrics including the motor speed, intensity settings, the depth it reaches, the tested battery life and the number of massage gun heads it comes with.
+However, we also wanted to develop a quick guide to the top options.
+When making our selections, we looked at several objective metrics, including the motor speed, intensity settings, the depth it reaches, the tested battery life and the number of massage gun heads it comes with.

 Here is an abbreviated list of our favorites.
 Keep reading for detailed product specs and our favorite features of each of these massage guns:

 1. Best Overall: Theragun Prime — $299.99 at Amazon

 2. Runner Up: Hypervolt 2 Pro — $399.00 at Amazon